jmico/beekeeper/examples/flood/README.md

 ./run.sh stop
 ```

-Sample output (on a local setup):
+Sample output running on a local RabbitMQ:

 ```
-# flood -b -c 1000
+# flood -b

 1000 notifications    of   0 Kb  in  0.057 sec   17673 /sec   0.06 ms each
 1000 notifications    of   1 Kb  in  0.071 sec   13990 /sec   0.07 ms each